nikomatsakis/rust-name-resolution-algorithm/README.md

    users (see note about privacy below).
 3. Ordering of use statements with respect to declarations or to one another doesn't matter.
-4. Globs fully supported, behavior is "what you expect".
+4. Globs fully supported, behavior is "what you expect" (well, what *I* expect, at least).
 5. No guessing.
 Any possible ambiguities yield an error.

 Some niggling details: